This is the 3rd bedroom makeover I’ve tackled in our home in France since we left London and moved back to France.

 I love family businesses with a legacy and I found the whole thing and her journey fascinating.

-Le Monde Sauvage stonewashed linens are beautiful but they have other things that I love like these handmade wallpapers and charpoï beds.
+Le Monde Sauvage stonewashed linens are beautiful but they have other things that I love like handmade wallpapers and charpoï beds.

 I took the French vintage wall lights (for sale here) and replaced them by two modern, white wall lights from Its About Romi.
 It’s a Dutch brand I used to stock when I was running the BODIE and FOU concept store and I always loved their lighting designs which are modern yet affordable.